schooldanlp6/MarkMan/Readme.md

 # v.0
 like nothing except for two player base? and multiplayer support like someday

-basic mp controls added cam focused only on p1. p2 should be able to tp in the future if p2 doesnt see himself
+basic mp controls added cam focused only on p1.

 ctrls are:
-wasd and space for p1
+- wasd and space for p1

-left right up down and shift for p2
+- left right up down and shift for p2

-not that this is for a qwertz keyboard
+- not that this is for a qwertz keyboard

+# v.0.0.1
+- added textures
+- added game menu
+- download link soon

+- to add:
+- - Game Saves
+  - tp or 2nd camera
+  - multiplayer and server support
+  - the story itslef? ig